birddevelper/ScannedDocumentPreprocessing/readme.md

-# Noisy Scanned document preproccessing
+# Noisy Scanned Document Preproccessing
-This snippet code denoise and align scanned documents to be used for any purpose including archiving or classification.
+This snippet code denoise and align scanned documents to be used for any purpose including archiving, classification or OCR.
 ![ScannedDocumentPreprocessing](https://github.com/birddevelper/ScannedDocumentPreprocessing/raw/master/before_after.jpg)